 3. Prepare to get to work

-You’ve made the time, and have paid the costs, but now you will need to make the effort and prepare to work hard towards recovery in order to reach it.
+You’ve made the time and have paid the costs, but now you will need to make the effort and prepare to work hard towards recovery in order to reach it.

-How will I remain sober after rehab?
+How will I remain sober after rehab in Buckingham?

-Outside of rehab, there are many temptations, triggers, and people that can lead to a relapse, but with our help and your hard work, that will hopefully not be the case.
+Outside of rehab in Buckingham, there are many temptations, triggers, and people that can lead to a relapse, but with our help and your hard work, that will hopefully not be the case.

-You will receive an aftercare plan detailing everything you will have learnt during your stay in rehab, and also guidance on how to continue living a drug and alcohol-free life.
+You will receive an aftercare plan detailing everything you will have learnt during your stay in rehab and also guidance on how to continue living a drug and alcohol-free life.